 Policy SS/7 requires that the new village will incorporate and deliver opportunities to exceed sustainable design and construction standards set out in the Local Plan.
-The new village aspires to be an exemplar and developers should explore, on a site-wide basis, opportunities to incorporate on-site renewable and low-carbon energy generation with a view to exceeding the baseline requirement for 10% on-site renewable energy as set out in Policy CC/3.
+The new village aspires to be an exemplar and developers should explore, on a site-wide basis, opportunities to incorporate onsite renewable energy low carbon energy generation with a view to exceeding the baseline requirement for a 10% reduction in anticipated carbon emissions through the installation of an integrated system on homes and non-residential buildings or site wide solutions as set out in Policy CC/3.
 Solutions could include solar photo voltaic arrays in suitable locations and solar panels above car parking and within Runway Park.

 An Energy Strategy must accompany the outline planning application stage.
-The strategy should be prepared in accordance with the principles of the energy hierarchy and outline how Bourn Airfield will seek to reduce energy by design, use energy efficiently and utilize renewable and low-carbon energy.
+The strategy should be prepared in accordance with the principles of the energy hierarchy and outline how Bourn Airfield will seek to reduce energy by design, use energy efficiently and utilize renewable and lowcarbon energy.

-Site-wide energy solutions including Combined Heat and Power (CHP) networks may be viable in higher density parts of the site, or where uses are mixed in a way that allows heating infrastructure to be shared or utilised at different times of day.
-This should particularly be explored in relation to large energy users such as schools.
+Site-wide energy solutions and/ or the deployment of energy networks should be considered and implemented where feasible and viable.
+Heat networks, for example, may be viable in higher density parts of the site, or where uses are mixed in a way that allows heating infrastructure to be shared or utilised at different times of day.
+This should particularly be explored in relation to large energy users.

-5F

-Waste & Recycling
+(5F) Waste & Recycling